 Answer: Your tomatoes appear to have a virus disease – probably one in the mosaic complex.
 Sometimes the symptoms closely resemble 2,4-D injury with narrow, spindly, shoestring-like leaves.

 Fruits are often reduced in size and number.
-Check mosaic by controlling the aphids (plant lice) which transmit the causal virus(es).
+Check mosaic by controlling aphids on tomatoes (plant lice) which transmit the causal virus(es).
 Destroy the first infected tomato plant when found.

 Keep down all weeds growing in and around the garden area.
 Set out disease-free certified transplants, when possible.
 If a smoker, wash your hands thoroughly with soap and hot water before handling healthy plants.
 The same viruses may be in the tobacco you smoke!